paritytech/polkadot-sdk/src/api/chainHead_unstable_storage.md

 The `hash` field is set if this item corresponds to one of the requested items whose `type` was `"hash"` or `"descendants-hashes"`.
 The `hash` field is a string containing the hexadecimal-encoded hash of the storage entry.

-The `merkle-value` field is set if this item corresponds to one of the requested items whose `type` was `"closest-descendant-merkle-value"`.
-The `merkle-value-key` field indicates which closest descendant has been found.
-Because this closest descendant can be a branch node, the value in the `merkle-value-key` field can have an uneven number of hexadecimal digits.
-The `merkle-value` field is a string containing the hexadecimal-encoded Merkle value of the storage item indicated by the `merkle-value-key` field.
-The `merkle-value-key` is guaranteed to start with the `key`.
+The `closest-descendant-merkle-value` field is set if this item corresponds to one of the requested items whose `type` was `"closest-descendant-merkle-value"`.
+The trie node whose Merkle value is indicated in `closest-descendant-merkle-value` is not indicated, as determining the key of this node might incur an overhead for the JSON-RPC server.
-The `merkle-value` and `merkle-value-key` fields must either both be set or both be missing.

 ### waiting-for-continue